Question - How can I transfer a multitrack recording to my computer?

 The only potential problem is that the speed of analog recorders isn't all that stable.
 So even if you align the two sets of tracks at the start of your song, they might not still be in sync at the end.

 If this happens, the solution will be to use one pair of tracks as a reference, then split up the other pair every ten to twenty seconds or so, so that the segments can be realigned.
 You might be able to get away with just one division halfway through the song.

 Once you have your 4-track recording in your computer, you can process and mix to your heart's content.
-And perhaps add the other 40-odd tracks that the modern style of production seems to require.
+Or perhaps add another 40-odd tracks and sweeten your song to the max.